sqlsaturday/testwebsite/newevent.md

 While the costs for a virtual event might be small, there may be some expenses.
 Raising money for events is a skill, and will be a necessity for most live, physical events.

-The old SQL Saturday plans are gone, but <a href="https://datadriventechnologies.org/2021/02/22/2021-data-sql-saturday-sponsorship-plan/">a sample sponsorship plan</a> from the Data.SQLSaturday.LA event is available.
+The old SQLSaturday plans are gone, but <a href="https://datadriventechnologies.org/2021/02/22/2021-data-sql-saturday-sponsorship-plan/">a sample sponsorship plan</a> from the Data.SQLSaturday.LA event is available.

 You might consider using [EventBrite](https://www.eventbrite.com/organizer/overview/) to create an event for sponsors, with paid plans.
 This is an easy way to get started.